-Counseling Association (and American School Counselors Association for school counseling students) with conduct becoming a professional counselor.
+Counseling Association (and American School Counselors Association for school counseling students) with conduct becoming of a professional counselor.

-- Adherence to the legal and Professional Counseling standards of the State of Ohio. - Ability to work effectively with clients, colleagues, parents, families, agency and/or school personnel, students, supervisors, faculty, and peers in simulated and actual situations. - Performance in a professional manner as documented by University and/or field site supervisors. - Effective thinking and problem-solving skills consistent with professional performance. - Effective communication skills (written and verbal). - Receptive attitude toward learning as indicated by attendance and active participation in university classes and field experiences as well as responsiveness to feedback from faculty, supervisors, and peers. - Commitment to one's own development as demonstrated by taking personal responsibility, seeking positive solutions, and personal initiative. - Achievement of knowledge and skills based on quality of both foundational and specialization coursework. - Demonstration of scholarly skill in research and coursework. - Quality of clinical skills as demonstrated in skills-based courses, practica, and internship. - Positive feedback on review of progress by faculty based on comprehensive progress monitoring criteria. - In personal behavior, dispositions, and characteristics, a student's professional work must be characterized by the following: - Satisfactory progress towards degree completion and academic performance - Acceptable quality of clinical, academic and interpersonal skills including assessed in counseling techniques, practicum, and internship
+- Adherence to the legal and Professional Counseling standards of the State of Ohio. - Ability to work effectively with clients, colleagues, parents, families, agency and/or school personnel, students, supervisors, faculty, and peers in simulated and actual situations. - Performance in a professional manner as documented by University and/or field site supervisors. - Effective thinking and problem-solving skills consistent with professional performance. - Effective communication skills (written and verbal). - Receptive attitude toward learning as indicated by attendance and active participation in university classes and field experiences as well as responsiveness to feedback from faculty, supervisors, and peers. - Commitment to one's own development as demonstrated by taking personal responsibility, seeking positive solutions, and personal initiative. - Achievement of knowledge and skills based on quality of both foundational and specialization coursework. - Demonstration of scholarly skill in research and coursework. - Quality of clinical skills as demonstrated in skills-based courses, practica, and internship. - Positive feedback on review of progress by faculty based on comprehensive progress monitoring criteria. - In personal behavior, dispositions, and characteristics, a student's professional work must be characterized by the following: - Satisfactory progress towards degree completion and academic performance - Acceptable quality of clinical, academic and interpersonal skills assessed in counseling techniques, practicum, and internship - Positive professional dispositions including (see right column):

+- o conscientiousness

-- \circ self-awareness
+- o self-awareness

 - coping & self-care

-- o interpersonal skill
+- interpersonal skill

-- \circ ethical behavior
+- ethical behavior

 - emotional stability

-- \circ moral reasoning
+- moral reasoning

-- o openness
+- 0 openness

 - o cultural sensitivity

-- \circ cooperativeness
+- o cooperativeness